 Design Your Life

-Mental health month is a great time for self-reflection and active experimentation regarding how we spend our time.
-These exercises are designed to help you reflect on your current life, explore various life paths, and prototype experiences to build a life that is both meaningful and fulfilling.
-They encourage an active and iterative approach to life design, much like how a designer would approach creating a product.
+Mental health month exercises designed to help you reflect on your current life, explore various life paths, and prototype experiences to build a life that is both meaningful and fulfilling.

 Design That Celebrates Neurodiversity

-Early in my life, I didn’t have the words “highly sensitive person”, or “sensory processing sensitivities”, I just knew the world often felt too loud, and I struggled to find a place where I could be myself.
-So, I did what so many other people do, and learned how to hide my sensitivities.
+Early in life, I didn’t have the words highly sensitive person, or sensory processing sensitivities, I just knew the world often felt too loud and overwhelming.
+If you’re struggling to find a place where you can be yourself, you’re not alone.

 Takeaways from Harvard’s Forum on Social Connection

 More than half of American adults say that having close friends is essential to living a fulfilling life.
-And yet Americans (and many others) appear to be declining in social connection across measures over time.
+And yet Americans (and many others) appear to be declining in social connection across.

-How do we turn this around to cultivate connection?
+How do we turn this craving into a way to cultivate connection?

 A Life of Purpose